France–Libya relations

-Franco-Libyan relations are the relations between Libya and France.
+France–Libya relations are the relations between Libya and France.
 For the most part, their historical relations are complicated.
 Libya maintains its embassy in Paris.
 France also has an embassy in Tripoli.

 France as Middle-Eastern Arms Dealer

 Libya developed particularly close relations with France after the June 1967 War, when France relaxed its arms embargo on nonfront-line Middle East combatants and agreed to sell weapons to the Libyans, such as the Mirage 5 aircraft.
 In 1974 Libya and France signed an agreement whereby Libya exchanged a guaranteed oil supply for technical assistance and financial cooperation.
 By 1976, however, Libya began criticizing France as an "arms merchant", because of its willingness to sell weapons to both sides in the Middle East conflict.
 France was also Israel's primary arms supplier (from the 1947–1949 Palestine war until the mid-1960s), including selling Israel the same Mirage 5 fighters as it sold Libya.
 Libya later criticized France for its willingness to sell arms to Egypt.
 Far more serious was Libya's dissatisfaction with French military intervention in the Western Sahara, Chad, and Zaire.
 In 1978, Muammar Gaddafi noted that although economic relations were good, political relations were not.
 He accused France of having reverted to a colonialist policy, which former French president Charles de Gaulle had earlier abandoned.